SchulzLab/TEPIC/README.md

 ![](docs/TEPIC_Workflow.png)

 ## News
+08.10.2019: We present a novel feature to include TFBS in regulatory sites determined by chromatin conformation capture data.
+Using an extended feature space representation, the INVOKE model can investigate the regulatory influence of TFs bound to promoters and enhancers separately.

 10.10.2018: TEPIC 2.0 is now published in [Bioinformatics](https://doi.org/10.1093/bioinformatics/bty856).

 13.08.2018: In addition to the gene-centric annotation, the functionality for transcript based annotation has been added.